 At what point do you evict a tenant for not paying?

 A rule of thumb is 50% behind.
-For example, if the tenant only paid $500 rent when they were supposed to pay $1000, we start eviction proceedings.
+For example, if the tenant only paid $1000 rent when they were supposed to pay $2000, we start eviction proceedings.
 Tenants will usually come to Jesus at this point.
 95% either pay or leave.
 This rule also applies to fines.
 If a tenant has accumulated more than 50% in late fees, we will start the eviction process.

-Lock Outs – $100 – In the rare event a “lock out” is required.
-This includes the constable, lock change and a video of the property.
+- Lock Outs – $500 – In the rare event a “lock out” is require.